acs/ghtorrent/README.md

 You will need around 4h to complete the above steps.

-## Evolution in time of projects
+## Evolution in time of new projects

 ![](images/projects.png?raw=true)

-## Evolution in time of non fork projects
+## Evolution in time of non fork new projects

 ![](images/projects-no-fork.png?raw=true)

-## Evolution in time of the top 10 languages
+## Evolution in time of new projects top 10 languages

 ![](images/top10-languages.png?raw=true)